Conspiracy theory: Attractions

-Origins
+Causes

 Some psychologists believe that a search for meaning is common in conspiracism.
 Once cognized, confirmation bias and avoidance of cognitive dissonance may reinforce the belief.
-In a context where a conspiracy theory has become embedded within a social group, communal reinforcement may also play a part.
+When a conspiracy theory has become embedded within a social group, communal reinforcement may also play a part.

 Inquiry into possible motives behind the accepting of irrational conspiracy theories has linked these beliefs to distress resulting from an event that occurred, such as the events of 9/11.
-Additionally, research done by Manchester Metropolitan University suggests that "delusional ideation" is the most likely condition that would indicate an elevated belief in conspiracy theories.
-Studies also show that an increased attachment to these irrational beliefs lead to a decrease in desire for civic engagement.
+Additional research suggests that "delusional ideation" is the trait most likely to indicate a stronger belief in conspiracy theories.
+Research also shows an increased attachment to these irrational beliefs leads to a decreased desire for civic engagement.
 Belief in conspiracy theories is correlated with low intelligence, lower analytical thinking, anxiety disorders, paranoia, and authoritarian beliefs.

-Professor Quassim Cassam argues that conspiracy theorists hold their beliefs due to flaws in their thinking and more precisely, their intellectual character.
-He cites philosopher Linda Trinkaus Zagzebski and her book Virtues of the Mind in outlining intellectual virtues (such as humility, caution and carefulness) and intellectual vices (such as gullibility, carelessness and closed-mindedness).
-Whereas intellectual virtues help in reaching sound examination, intellectual vices "impede effective and responsible inquiry", meaning that those who are prone to believing in conspiracy theories possess certain vices while lacking necessary virtues.
+Professor Quassim Cassam argues that conspiracy theorists hold their beliefs due to flaws in their thinking and, more precisely, their intellectual character.
+He cites philosopher Linda Trinkaus Zagzebski and her book Virtues of the Mind in outlining intellectual virtues (such as humility, caution, and carefulness) and intellectual vices (such as gullibility, carelessness, and closed-mindedness).
+Whereas intellectual virtues help reach sound examination, intellectual vices "impede effective and responsible inquiry", meaning that those prone to believing in conspiracy theories possess certain vices while lacking necessary virtues.

-Some researchers have suggested that conspiracy theories could be partially caused by psychological mechanisms the human brain possesses for detecting dangerous coalitions.
-Such a mechanism could have been useful in the small-scale environment humanity evolved in but are mismatched in a modern, complex society and thus "misfire", perceiving conspiracies where none exist.
+Some researchers have suggested that conspiracy theories could be partially caused by the human brain's mechanisms for detecting dangerous coalitions.
+Such a mechanism could have been helpful in the small-scale environment humanity evolved in but is mismatched in a modern, complex society and thus "misfire", perceiving conspiracies where none exist.

 Projection

 Some historians have argued that psychological projection is prevalent amongst conspiracy theorists.
-This projection, according to the argument, is manifested in the form of attribution of undesirable characteristics of the self to the conspirators.
+According to the argument, this projection is manifested in the form of attributing undesirable characteristics of the self to the conspirators.
 Historian Richard Hofstadter stated that:

-Hofstadter also noted that "sexual freedom" is a vice frequently attributed to the conspiracist's target group, noting that "very often the fantasies of true believers reveal strong sadomasochistic outlets, vividly expressed, for example, in the delight of anti-Masons with the cruelty of Masonic punishments."
+Hofstadter also noted that "sexual freedom" is a vice frequently attributed to the conspiracist's target group, noting that "very often the fantasies of true believers reveal strong sadomasochistic outlets, vividly expressed, for example, in the delight of anti-Masons with the cruelty of Masonic punishments".

+Physiology

+Marcel Danesi suggests that people who believe conspiracy theories have difficulty rethinking situations.
+Exposure to those theories has caused neural pathways to be more rigid and less subject to change.
+Initial susceptibility to believing these theories' lies, dehumanizing language, and metaphors leads to the acceptance of larger and more extensive theories because the hardened neural pathways are already present.
+Repetition of the "facts" of conspiracy theories and their connected lies simply reinforces the rigidity of those pathways.
+Thus, conspiracy theories and dehumanizing lies are not mere hyperbole; they can actually change the way people think: